 Added by Earl Mardle on January 18, 2011 at 11:30am — No Comments

 Auckland Permaculture Workshop (APW) offer a wide range of workshops that engage and inspire people in developingsustainable living solutions.

-Participantslearn design skills that integrate the environment, peopleand technology to create resilient ways of living…Continue
+Participantslearn design skills that integrate the environment, peopleand technology to create resilient ways of living forthemselves and their communities.

 Many like myself eat mostly from our gardens, but at times reach for a can of tomatoes, chick peas or fish and still think we are eating well.
 BPA is not just in plastic drink bottles and baby bottles but in can linings and is not being taken seriously by food manufacturers, but that is not a surprise.